mmbones/myfirst/README.md

 i will write my bioinformatics workshop that started on monday

 # day one
-# instalation of tools
+**instalation of tools

-**installed;
+installed:
--git bash
+git bash
--Rstudio
+Rstudio

 # day two

-introduction to command line
+introduction to commandline
-cd-change directory
-pwd-print work directory
-mkdir-while creating a file
-nano-

 # day three

-introduction to command line
+introduction to git